 On the other hand, cans are not reusable.
 Once opened, they are typically discarded.
 This means that for each unit sold, a new can must be purchased, adding to the ongoing expenses.
 While cans may be cheaper initially, this lack of reusability can make them more expensive in the long term.

 Furthermore, it's essential to consider the perception of consumers.
-Traditionally, and have been associated with bottles, and many consumers still prefer the experience of opening a bottle.
+Traditionally, wine and beer have been associated with bottles, and many consumers still prefer the experience of opening a bottle.
 The aesthetics and tactile experience of uncorking a bottle can be seen as more premium and sophisticated, which may justify the higher cost for some consumers.

-However, it's worth noting that the perception of cans has been changing in recent years. breweries, for instance, have embraced canning as a more convenient and portable option.
+However, it's worth noting that the perception of cans has been changing in recent years.
+Craft beer breweries, for instance, have embraced canning as a more convenient and portable option.
 Cans are lighter and more easily recyclable, making them suitable for outdoor activities like camping or hiking.
-Additionally, cans provide better protection against light and oxygen, which can help to maintain the freshness and quality of the inside.
+Additionally, cans provide better protection against light and oxygen, which can help to maintain the freshness and quality of the beverage inside.

 In my experience, the decision between canning and bottling often depends on the target market and the specific product being offered.
 Some breweries and wineries may choose to use both packaging options, catering to different consumer preferences or market segments.
 This flexibility allows them to offer their products in a variety of formats while managing costs effectively.